Swimming pool: Sanitation

 Levels of bacteria and viruses in swimming pool water must be kept low to prevent the spread of diseases and pathogens.
 Bacteria, algae and insect larvae can breed in the pool if water is not properly sanitized.
 Pumps, mechanical sand filters, and disinfectants are often used to sanitise the water.

 Chemical disinfectants, such as chlorine (usually as a hypochlorite salt, such as calcium hypochlorite) and bromine, are commonly used to kill pathogens.
 If not properly maintained, chemical sanitation can produce high levels of disinfection byproducts.
-Sanitized swimming pool water can theoretically appear green if a certain amount of iron salts or copper chloride are present in the water.
+Sanitized swimming pool water can appear green if a certain amount of iodine, iron salts, or copper chloride are present in the water.

 Acesulfame potassium has been used to estimate how much urine is discharged by swimmers into a pool.
 A Canadian study estimated that swimmers had released 75 litres of urine into a large pool that had about 830,000 litres of water and was a third of the size of an Olympic-size pool.
 Hot tubs were found to have higher readings of the marker.
 While urine itself is relatively harmless, its degradation products may lead to asthma.